TikTok Claims Sleeping With a Pillow Between Your Legs Will Make You Taller: Expert Weighs In

 When it comes to sleeping positions, there are some positions that help and others that hurt to sleep in if you want to keep your pelvis in perfect alignment.

 Bad news if you sleep on your stomach; Radermacher says it’s generally the worst sleeping position.
 “I generally tell stomach sleepers to switch to their back or side, but if you absolutely can’t get to sleep any other way, put a pillow under your lower abdomen and pelvis — it’ll help keep your pelvis in a more neutral position and take pressure off your spine.”
+You can also look into good mattresses for stomach sleepers to find supportive options.

 If you’re a back sleeper, Radermacher suggests propping a pillow or foam wedge under your knees and lower buttocks.
 “This helps keep your pelvis in a neutral position and allows the muscles in the lower back to relax,” he says.
 He also recommends elevating your knees and thighs two or three inches above your sleeping surface.